mouserd/neblio-stake-checker-gmail/README.md

 ```

 The first time this runs, if everything is setup correctly, you should receive a
-email to demonstrate that it has been configured correctly:
+email to demonstrate that everything is working:

 <table width="60%" align="center" padding=0 margin=0>
     <tr>